These 30 Beach Bodies Are SO Inspiring

 We visited Bangladesh, Miami, Ghana, Istanbul, China, and, most recently, Cuba, to talk to women about how they view and experience the beach.
 We followed women into dressing rooms (not in a creepy way) and got real concerning what a terrible process swimsuit shopping can be.
 We learned that the beach was a major source of body panic for women, even though we know a day at the beach is really about not giving a fuck.
 We spoke with women who are learning to overcome their insecurities and love their bodies, and that goes back to what we've been saying all this time: It's your body.
 It's your summer.
 Enjoy them both.

-Click through to see some of our favourite images from our travels, and revisit what powerful things these women had to say about their own beach bodies.
+Click through to see some of our favorite images from our travels, and revisit what powerful things these women had to say about their own beach bodies.

+It's your body.
+It's your beach.
+Enjoy them both.
+Check out more #TakeBackTheBeach here.

 We visited Bangladesh, Miami, Ghana, Istanbul, China, and, most recently, Cuba, to talk to women about how they view and experience the beach.
 We followed women into dressing rooms (not in a creepy way) and got real concerning what a terrible process swimsuit shopping can be.
 We learned that the beach was a major source of body panic for women, even though we know a day at the beach is really about not giving a fuck.
 We spoke with women who are learning to overcome their insecurities and love their bodies, and that goes back to what we've been saying all this time: It's your body.
 It's your summer.
 Enjoy them both.

-Click through to see some of our favourite images from our travels, and revisit what powerful things these women had to say about their own beach bodies.
+Click through to see some of our favorite images from our travels, and revisit what powerful things these women had to say about their own beach bodies.

+It's your body.
+It's your beach.
+Enjoy them both.
+Check out more #TakeBackTheBeach here.